 Location: Arlington, Texas

 AT&T Stadium, the home of the Dallas Cowboys, is one of the most amazing venues in the world.
-When it was all said and done, “Jerry’s World” cost $1.3 billion to construct, and for anyone who has ever attended an event of any sort at the 80,000-seat stadium, it’s easy to see why it carried such an enormous price tag.
+“Jerry’s World” cost $1.3 billion to construct.
+For anyone who ever attends any event at the 80,000-seat stadium, it’s easy to see why it carried such an enormous price tag.

 5. MetLife Stadium